PushpMicrosoft123/Cosmos-Migration/README.md

     "selectQuery":"",
     }
     ```

     **Understanding above Keys:**
+    **-command:** Use this value to inform tool about the operation you want to perform.
+Below command can be used:
+    **1. CopyToTarget:** copy source property value to target property.
+Use "frceReplace" flag to overwrite value forcefully, keeping it false may skip the replacement if value already exist
+    **2.TypeConversion:** converts dta type for source and target properties.
+Use "dataType" property to specify the expected data type, supported values are "array", "string", "int", "decimal"
+    **3. AddTarget** Adds new property in json documents.
+Pease specift target property to be added, also value can be provided under "targetPropertyConstantValue".
+    **4. DeleteTarget** deletes target property from json objects.

     **-sourceProperty:** If performing copy operation provide the source property name to copy value from.
 Please use period(.) to point nested properties.
 For Example:
     Sample Json:
     A